metacpan/metacpan-cpan-extracted/distros/P/Power-Outlet/README.md

 ### Node Red

-Integration with Node Red [https://nodered.org/](https://nodered.org/) can be acomplished with the included JSON web API power-outlet-json.cgi.
+Integration with Node Red [https://nodered.org/](https://nodered.org/) can be accomplished with the included JSON web API power-outlet-json.cgi.
 The power-outlet-json.cgi script is a layer on top of [Power::Outlet::Config](https://metacpan.org/pod/Power::Outlet::Config) where the "name" parameter maps to the section in the /etc/power-outlet.ini INI file.

-To acces all of these devices use an http request node with a URL https://127.0.0.1/cgi-bin/power-outlet-json.cgi?name={{topic}};action={{payload}} then simply set the topic to the INI section and the action to either ON or OFF.
+To access all of these devices use an http request node with a URL https://127.0.0.1/cgi-bin/power-outlet-json.cgi?name={{topic}};action={{payload}} then simply set the topic to the INI section and the action to either ON or OFF.

 ## USAGE